LucasJadilo/libSNAP/README.md

 32-bit CRC, and a user-defined hash function.

 Each CRC function can be individually configured at compilation time to maximize performance or minimize memory usage.
-If the macro `SNAP_CRC8_TABLE` is defined (by command line), the 8-bit CRC algorithm will use a lookup table to speed up the calculation, thus using more memory.
-The same logic applies to macros `SNAP_CRC16_TABLE` and `SNAP_CRC32_TABLE` regarding 16-bit CRC and 32-bit CRC algorithms, respectively.
+Each CRC function can also be overridden by a user implementation, especially when a hardware implementation is available.

 There is no hardware-related code (e.g. serial port handling, etc).
 Frame transmission and reception through serial ports must be handled outside the